erikuus/yii1-extensions/components/dokobit/identity/README.md

 }
 ```

 Note that in the above example after successful authentication only user session will be started in the application with Yii::app()->user->id being set to code@country_code.
 This minimalist configuration is useful only for limited cases, where there are no user data stored in application database.
-In most cases you need define authOption to authorize athenticated user against database.
+In most cases you need to define authOption to authorize authenticated user against database.

 Example 2: